-1. Inspect work area(s) to ensure employees are not exposed to accumulated bird or bat droppings.
+1. Inspect work area(s) to ensure that employees are not exposed to accumulated bird or bat droppings.

-- Ensure employees follow the proper guidelines when exposed to accumulated bird or bat droppings. - 3.
-If applicable, ensure employees are using the correct personal protective equipment (PPE) to clean accumulated bird or bat droppings.
+- 2. Ensure that employees follow the proper guidelines when exposed to accumulated bird or bat droppings. - 3.
+If applicable, ensure employees are using the correct PPE and/or Respirator equipment to clean accumulated bird or bat droppings.